BraTS/Instructions/template/README.md

 This is the blueprint structure for BraTS 2020 Algorithmic repository submissions.
 Use the respective Dockerfiles for CUDA/CPU applications.

+## FAQ
+- code processes only a single patient?
+Yes, we run our tests on multiple GPUs using an internal fork of https://github.com/neuronflow/BraTS-Toolkit .
+We spawn a container for every exam processed.
+This way it is easier for us to orchestrate and you don't need to worry about batch processing.

 ## copy paste your code

 look through the repo. fill in the code at the places indicated by the comments.